YuvalGarzon/FinalProjectComputerVision/README.md

-# FinalProjectComputerVision – YOLO-based Computer Vision Project
+# Final Project Computer Vision

 This repository contains my final project for the **Computer Vision** course at Afeka Academic College of Engineering.
 The project uses **YOLO** for object detection on a custom dataset.